powerman/perl-FCGI-EV/README.md

 # INTERFACE

+## new

-- new( $sock, $class )
+    FCGI::EV->new( $sock, $class );

 Start talking FastCGI protocol on $sock (which should be socket open to just-connected web server), and use $class to handle received CGI requests.

 Module $class should implement "FCGI::EV handler" interface.
 You can use either [FCGI::EV::Std](https://metacpan.org/pod/FCGI::EV::Std) from CPAN or develop your own.

 Return nothing.
 (Created FCGI::EV object will work in background and will be automatically destroyed after finishing I/O with web server.)

 # HANDLER CLASS INTERFACE